Presenter: Jennifer L. Schultz, MA, CCC-SLP

 "This was a good overview on the ethics of supervising an SLPA."
 L.P.
 (Jan.
 2023)

-"The presenter describing the relationship between the Code of Ethics, Code of Conduct, and State Regulations was helpful."
+"Discussion of relationship between the Code of Ethics, Code of Conduct, and State Regulations was helpful."
 D.D.
 (Jan.
 2023)

 "It reminded me to carefully review the state codes and regulations for the states where I am licensed."
 D.D.
 (Dec.
 2022)